 Muir Woods Basics

-Muir Woods is a national monument operated by the National Park Service.
-It is located about 15 miles north of San Francisco in Marin County on Mount Tamalpais.
-Muir Woods was made a national monument in 1908 by President Theodore Roosevelt.
-It is currently also a part of the Golden Gate National Recreation Area which also includes sites in San Francisco, San Mateo, and Marin Counties such as Alcatraz, the Presidio, Land’s End, and Stinson Beach.
+Like many national monuments, it is operated by the National Park Service.
+It is also a part of the Golden Gate National Recreation Area which also includes sites in San Francisco, San Mateo, and Marin Counties such as Alcatraz, the Presidio, Land's End, and Stinson Beach.
 (Read more about national park sites in the Bay Area).

-About half of Muir Woods’ 554 acres contains old growth coast redwoods.
+About half of Muir Woods' 554 acres contains old growth coast redwoods.
 This endangered species was put into peril due to extensive logging on the Northern California coast in the nineteenth century.
-These trees can live over 2000 years.
+These redwood trees can live over 2000 years.
 The oldest tree in Muir Woods is thought to be about 1200 years old, and most are 600-800 years old.

 Driving to Muir Woods from San Francisco

-So how far is Muir Woods from San Francisco?
-In terms of mileage, it’s about 15 miles from Fisherman’s Wharf.
-The drive takes between 30-45 minutes in low traffic conditions.
 But traffic is a regular occurrence in several places along on the route.
 The Golden Gate Bridge leaving the city can get quite backed up.
 Once you exit Highway 101 onto California State Route 1, traffic can back up yet again on the busy city streets there.
 There are a lot of tourist attractions on Route 1, including Mount Tam and Stinson Beach.
 On summer weekends especially, it may seem like all of San Francisco is taking that same road!
 Monitor the traffic with smartphone apps and plan for plenty of extra time during peak travel periods.

-If you are planning to drive to Muir Woods, there is one essential thing you must do before you plan a trip – book a parking reservation!
-Starting in 2018, the National Park Service implemented a parking reservation system to cope with the crushing crowds that were overwhelming the capacity of this national monument.
-I remember all too well circling for parking for half an hour, so this new reservation system is a welcome development.
+If you are planning to drive to Muir Woods, there is one essential thing you must do before you plan a trip - book a parking reservation!
+Back in 2018, the National Park Service implemented a parking reservation system to cope with the crushing crowds that were overwhelming the capacity of this national monument.
+I remember all too well circling for parking for half an hour, so this reservation system is a welcome development.

-But it does mean you need to plan your Muir Woods excursions in advance.
-To make a parking reservation, visit gomuirwoods.com.
-The cost for a single car is $8 per reservation (increasing to $8.50 on November 15, 2019).
-This fee is refundable if cancelled at least 72 hours in advance.
-Parking for peak holiday weekends can sell out a month or more in advance, so definitely book early.
-You can book as early as 90 days advance on the site.
-The parking vendor holds a small number of additional reservations that are released 5 days in advance as well.
+Parking for peak holiday weekends can sell out several weeks or more in advance (especially for the morning entry times).
+Definitely book early!
+You can book as early as 90 days advance on the site starting at 9:00am Pacific time.
+The parking vendor holds a small number of additional reservations that are released 3 days in advance as well.
 Check at this time if your travel dates are sold out the first time you look.

-Parking reservations are made for 30 minute windows.
+Parking reservations are sold for 30 minute windows.
 While you have a parking entry time, there is no limit on how long you can stay in Muir Woods once you enter.
 Be aware that even with a reservation, you may have to park in a remote lot that is about a quarter of a mile down the road.
-If it looks like you are going to be directed farther down to this lot, you can ask the parking attendants to drop members of your party off closer to the front entrance if you’d prefer.
+If it looks like you are going to be directed farther down to this lot, you can ask the parking attendants to drop members of your party off closer to the front entrance if you'd prefer.

 Entering Muir Woods